Boost Event-Driven Tactile Learning with Location Spiking Neurons: Experiments

 \subsection{Hybrid\_SRM\_FC}

 In this section, we first introduce the datasets and models for the experiments.
-Next, to show the effectiveness of the Hybrid\_SRM\_FC, we extensively evaluate its performance on the benchmark datasets and compare it with state-of-the-art models.
-Finally, we demonstrate the superior energy efficiency of Hybrid\_SRM\_FC over ANNs and show the high-efficiency benefit of LSRM neurons.
-We utilize the slayerPytorch framework\footnote{https://github.com/bamsumit/slayerPytorch} to implement the proposed model and employ RMSProp with the $l_2$ regularization to optimize them.
+Next, to show the effectiveness of the Hybrid\_SRM\_FC, we extensively evaluate it on the benchmark datasets and compare it with state-of-the-art models.
+Finally, we demonstrate the superior energy efficiency of the Hybrid\_SRM\_FC over the counterpart ANNs and show the high-efficiency benefit of LSRM neurons.
+We implement our models using slayerPytorch\footnote{https://github.com/bamsumit/slayerPytorch} and employ RMSProp with the $l_2$ regularization to optimize them.